abusumon/nekotab-app/docs/features/data-importers.rst

 This looks simple enough, but it's very robust.
 What if a cell in the CSV file is blank, or what if the file omits a column?
-(For example, some tournaments might not collect information about participant gender, so Tabbycat doesn't require it.)
+(For example, some tournaments might not collect information about participant gender, so NekoTab doesn't require it.)
 We could deal with these scenarios on a case-by-case basis, but that's cumbersome.